change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-pipefilter.md

 With the 'sort -r' command those 3 lines are sorted in reverse order and finally, the output is redirected to a file 'final.txt'.

-The content of this file can be checked by executing 'cat final.txt'.
+The content of this file can be checked by executing `cat final.txt`.

 The file should contain the following lines:
 ```bash